Post-Baccalaureate Certificate Program in Biotechnology

-There is a $55 nonrefundable and nontransferable CSU Apply application fee.
+There is a $70 nonrefundable and nontransferable Cal State Apply application fee.

-- Official Transcripts from all colleges attended—one official set to be sent to Admissions and Recruitment (step 2) and one set to be sent to Post-baccalaureate Program (step 4).
+- Official Transcripts from all colleges attended—one official set to be sent to Admissions and Recruitment (step 2 below).

 How to Apply

-Complete and submit a Graduate Application for Admission through CSU Apply
+Complete and submit a Graduate Application for Admission through Cal State Apply

 Biological Sciences Department

 Phone: (323) 343-2050 (due to remote working, the best mode of communication is via email)